This training chapter provides an introduction into the components and functionality of the user interface of Mapp Intelligence.

 - Sorting by the dimension (only for some dimensions, e.g., Weekdays)

-Example: Do you want the analysis to start with Monday or Sunday?
+Example: Do you want the analysis to start on Monday or Sunday?

 - Sorting by metric values